2025 Mosquito Surveillance

 Larval Mosquitoes (collections from water sources)

-During June, summer mosquito larval samples were collected from residential areas, such as backyard fountains and fishponds, water under buildings, storm drains, containers in yards, and tree holes.
-Some were also collected from pockets along creeks.
-District staff collected 129 larval samples in June.
+During October, larval samples are collected from sources of standing water such as marshes, impounds, backyard fountains, fishponds, water under buildings, storm drains, containers, creeks, and tree holes.
+District staff collected 103 larval samples in October.
 Technicians use a dipper to take a sample of water and visually inspect it for mosquito larvae.
 If larvae are present, the sample is taken back to the District laboratory for species identification.

-The collected samples contained larvae of ten different mosquito species.
-Larval samples in June were dominated by Culiseta incidens, present in 101 of the 129 samples (78%).
+The collected samples contained larvae of six different mosquito species.
+Larval samples in October were dominated by Culiseta incidens, present in 68 of the 103 samples (66%).
 This mosquito is present year-round in San Mateo County and is frequently collected from fishponds, containers holding water, and freshwater impounds.
-The high numbers of Culiseta incidens samples reflect an effort of the operations department to collect samples from residential sources.
-This data provides records of species found from individual water sources and is helpful in detection of introduced species.
+The high number of Cs. incidens sampled reflects the focused effort of District technicians to collect samples from residential sources.
+This data provides records of species found from individual water sources and is helpful in early detection of introduced species.

-Other commonly collected species were Culex pipiens (25% of samples), and Culex stigmatosoma (16% of samples).
+Other commonly collected species were Culex pipiens (36% of samples), and Culex stigmatosoma (22% of samples).
 Culex pipiens breeds in underground sources such as storm drains and backyard sources including containers holding water and small fountains or bird baths, whereas Cx. stigmatosoma breeds in similar sources but prefers high organic content in the water.
 Culex pipiens is an important vector of West Nile virus.
-Cx. stigmatosoma does not often bite humans but can play a role in West Nile virus transmission among birds.
-Controlling mosquitoes while they are in the larval stage is the best way to prevent disease during the summer months.
+Culex stigmatosoma does not often bite humans but can play a role in West Nile virus transmission among birds.